Improving Google A2A Protocol: Protecting Sensitive Data and Mitigating Unintended Harms in Multi-Agent Systems: A2A Security Vulnerabilities, Protocol Enhancements, and Research-Based Justification

-In the area of multi-agent systems and financial technology, compliance with regulatory standards such as PSD2 is essential to ensure the safe and secure processing of transactions.
-The proposed enhancement, ``Compliance with Payment Standards", integrates these requirements into Google's A2A protocol by defining interfaces for payment agents that include strong customer authentication and other regulatory requirements.
+\textbf{Problem:} As agent ecosystems expand into sensitive domains such as finance and identity management, regulatory adherence is essential.
+The current A2A protocol lacks mechanisms to meet standards like PSD2, risking user trust, compliance, and enterprise adoption.
+Without support for secure authentication, transaction logging, and consent auditing, the protocol may fall short of legal and industry expectations.

+\textbf{Proposed Solution:} We propose integrating A2A with regulations such as PSD2 by incorporating authentication, logging, and mandatory controls in agent interfaces.
 This approach increases the credibility and readiness of the Protocol for implementation in the real world by reputable entities.
 Recent research supports the feasibility of such improvements.
-For instance, \cite{karim2025ai} highlight how blockchain technology can ensure compliance through tamper-proof documentation, aligning with PSD2's demands for transparency and security in financial transactions \cite{karim2025ai}.
+For instance, \cite{karim2025ai} highlight how blockchain technology can ensure compliance through tamper-proof documentation, aligning with PSD2's demands for transparency and security in financial transactions.
 Similarly, \cite{balakrishnan2024leveraging} demonstrate that artificial intelligence can bolster regulatory compliance in the financial sector by leveraging machine learning to monitor and prevent breaches, a principle applicable to multi-agent systems to enforce PSD2 standards.
-Lastly, \cite{schoning2025compliance} address the broader compliance landscape for AI systems, focusing on the EU's AI Act and data set compliance, which reinforces the importance of embedding regulatory adherence into AI-driven systems, including those involving multi-agent interactions \cite{schoning2025compliance}.
+Lastly, \cite{schoning2025compliance} address the broader compliance landscape for AI systems, focusing on the EU's AI Act and data set compliance, which reinforces the importance of embedding regulatory adherence into AI-driven systems, including those involving multi-agent interactions.
 By integrating these insights, the enhancement positions the A2A protocol as a robust framework for secure, compliant financial transactions in multi-agent environments.